paras-a/Data-Structures-and-Algorithms/README.markdown

    - Use the docstring examples to guide your solution and verify correctness.

 5. **Running the Code**:
-   - Test individual functions in a Python interpreter:
+   - Test individual functions in a Python interpreter.
+   - Or create a script to test multiple cases:

      ```python
         from recursion import climb_stairs
         print(climb_stairs(3))  # Should print 3
      ```
-   - Or create a script to test multiple cases:
      ```python
         from recursion import count_nested_depth
         print(count_nested_depth([1, [2, 3], [4, [5]]]))  # Should print 3